tapioone/docs/docs/manufacturer/cloud-connector/ui/index.md

 # tapio CloudConnector user interface

-Starting with the sdk version TODO, the tapio CloudConnector comes with a browser based user interface that combines and replaces the previously used [Activator UI](../activator) and Diagnostic UI.
+Starting with the sdk version TODO, the tapio CloudConnector comes with a browser based user interface that combines a Activator UI and Diagnostic UI.

 By default the user interface is available at port 5555 of the machine the tapio CloudConnector is installed on - eg.